brprice42/Secret-Hand/README.md

 This is the first game I've released so any feedback is appreciated.

 I used the asset pack PaperCards by uncookedtoast on Itch.io

+The game audio files are not included in this repository